seamapi/docs/north-star-docs/backup-access-codes.md

 Scheduled `time_bound` access codes can fail to program for a variety of reasons outside of Seam's control.
 When creating scheduled codes on your users' behalf, **it's critical** to have a backup access code available to ensure a good user experience.

-You could manually handle backup codes yourself, but Seam provides a battle-tested backup access code system that's easy to use.
+You could manually handle backup access codes yourself, but Seam provides a battle-tested backup access code system that's easy to use.
 When this feature is enabled on a device, Seam maintains a pool of backup access codes on the device and automatically creates new backup access codes when necessary.

 ## Basic Implementation